-The difference between apple and apple lies in their production process, flavor profile, and shelf life.
+The difference between apple juice and apple cider lies in their production process, flavor profile, and shelf life.
 As an expert sommelier and brewer, I have had the opportunity to taste and analyze both beverages extensively.
 Let's delve into the specifics to understand the distinctions between these two popular apple-based drinks.

 1. Production Process: